The Living Encyclopedia of Consciousness

 Alzheimer's & Neurodegeneration

-LSD has been shown to reduce amyloid aggregation in cellular models — a completely unexpected finding now driving dedicated research programs at multiple institutions.
+LSD has also been shown to cut amyloid aggregation in cell models, an out-of-nowhere result that's since spun up dedicated programs at several institutions.

 Phase 1/2 — UCSF Memory & Aging Center / Ongoing